Philipp Strompf: Eintracht Braunschweig

-Strompf joined Eintracht Braunschweig in 2021 and impressed sufficiently to be given a new contract in the summer of 2022.
+He impressed sufficiently to be given a new contract in the summer of 2022.
 Sporting director Peter Vollmann described him as “reliable” and a “team player” after he played 19 games and scored 2 goals in the 2021–22 season that earned Braunschweig promotion to the 2.
 Bundesliga.
 Strompf made his 2.
 Bundesliga debut on 17 July 2022 in a 2–0 defeat to Hamburger SV.